-- the progress of our research, drug discovery and development programs; - changes in existing collaborative relationships; - our ability to establish additional collaborative relationships;

-- the magnitude of our research and development programs; - the scope and results of preclinical studies and clinical trials to identify drug candidates; - competitive and technological advances; - the time and costs involved in obtaining regulatory approvals; - the costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims; - · our dependence on others for development and commercialization of our product candidates, and - successful commercialization of our products consistent with our licensing strategy.
+- the progress of our research, drug discovery and development programs; - changes in existing collaborative relationships; - our ability to establish additional collaborative relationships with academic institutions, biotechnology or pharmaceutical companies and governmental agencies or other third parties; - · our ability to negotiate favorable development and marketing strategic alliances for our drug candidates; - the magnitude of our research and development programs; - the scope and results of preclinical studies and clinical trials to identify drug candidates; - the scope of manufacturing of our drug candidates to support our preclinical research and clinical trials; - competitive and technological advances; - the time and costs involved in obtaining regulatory approvals; - the costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims; - · our dependence on others for development and commercialization of our product candidates; and - successful commercialization of our products consistent with our licensing strategy.

-In 2004, our operations consumed approximately \$1,500,000 per month, but we expect that our monthly cash used by operations will continue to increase for the next several years.
-During 2005, we plan to both expand our existing clinical programs and initiate clinical programs for several new disease indications.
-These additional trials and the related manufacturing, personnel resources and testing required to support these studies will consume significant capital resources and significantly increase our expenses and our net loss.
-As of March 31, 2005, we had \$45.9 million in cash, cash equivalents and securities.
-We raised \$23.9 million gross (approximately \$22.7 million net of expenses) of capital during February 2005 to provide the resources necessary to continue the development of our existing programs, while prudently maintaining our cash position.
-We expect our monthly burn rate to increase to approximately \$2 million during 2005, as our lead candidates advance through the clinical trials planned for 2005.
-This monthly burn rate could increase more as the year progresses and in future years depending on many factors, including our ability to raise additional capital, the progress of our current and proposed clinical trials for both FodosineTM and BCX-4208, and the progression of our discovery programs.
+In 2004, our operations consumed approximately \$1.5 million per month, and the burn rate at the end of the third quarter 2005 was approximately \$2.1 million per month.
+We expect that our monthly cash used by operations will continue to increase for the next several years.
+Since the first half of 2005, we have initiated three additional clinical trials, two in healthy volunteers and one in chronic lymphocytic leukemia and we are planning to be in a Phase IIb pivotal trial early in 2006 in T-cell leukemia and in a psoriasis trial in the first half of 2006.
+In addition, we expect our hepatitis C drug candidate, BCX-4678 to be in clinical trials by mid-2006 and our neuraminidase inhibitor, peramivir, to be in clinical trials in the first quarter of 2006.
+These additional trials and the related manufacturing, personnel resources and testing required to support these studies will consume significant capital resources and will increase our expenses and our net loss.
+As of September 30, 2005, we had \$34.9 million in cash, cash equivalents and securities.
+We raised cash totaling \$23.9 million gross (approximately \$22.7 million net of expenses) through the sale of equity during February 2005 to provide the resources necessary to continue the development of our existing programs, while prudently maintaining our cash position.
+We expect our monthly burn rate to continue increasing during the fourth quarter of 2005 and into 2006, as our lead candidates advance through the clinical trials currently ongoing plus the additional trials planned to begin in 2006.
+This monthly burn rate could vary significantly depending on many factors, including our ability to raise additional capital, our ability to establish partnerships for our drug candidates, the amount of funding or assistance we receive from governmental agencies or other third parties for the development of peramivir, the progress of our current and proposed clinical trials for FodosineTM, BCX-4208, BCX-4678 and peramivir and the progression of our other programs.

 We will be required to raise additional capital to complete the development and commercialization of our current product candidates.
 Additional funding, whether through additional sales of securities or collaborative or other arrangements with corporate partners or from other sources, may not be available when needed or on terms acceptable to us.
 The issuance of preferred or common stock or convertible securities, with terms and prices significantly more favorable than those of the currently outstanding common stock, could have the effect of diluting or adversely affecting the holdings or rights of our existing stockholders.
 In addition, collaborative arrangements may require us to transfer certain material rights to such corporate partners.
-Insufficient funds may require us to delay, scaleback or eliminate certain of our research and development programs.
+Insufficient funds may require us to delay, scale-back or eliminate certain of our research and development programs.